front-end-foundations/Introduction/readme.md

 ### The Box Model

-HTML tags or elements are interpreted as a box in the browser.
-They have CSS properties such as padding, border, position and margins.
-Taken together these elements form the box model.
+HTML tags (or Elements) are interpreted as a box in the browser.
+They have properties such as padding, border, position and margins.
+Taken together these elements comprise the box model.

 ### Block vs Inline